Professor Matthew Grenby

 Writing New Worlds, 1688-1789 (stage two undergraduate module)

 Various teaching for first year undergraduates, and at master's level, including supervision of an annual cohort of students undertaking the MLitt in English Literature specialising in children's literature.

-Supervision of 3 PhD students.
+Currently (co-)supervising of 5 PhD students.

 - Grenby MO.
 The Letters of William Godwin, Volume III.
 In: Clemit, P ed.
 The Letters of William Godwin 2015.
 Oxford, UK: Oxford University Press, 3.
 In Preparation.

 - Grenby MO.
 Pay, professionalization and probable dominance?
 Women writers and the children’s book trade.
 In: Women's Writing, 1660-1830: Feminisms and Futures.
 Palgrave Macmillan, 2016, pp.117-137.

 - Grenby MO.
 Children’s literature, the home, and the debate on public versus private education, c.1760-1845.
 Oxford Review of Education 2015, 41(4), 464-481.

 - Grenby MO.
 Thomas Spence, Children’s Literature, and ‘Learning … Debauched by Ambition’.
 In: Gordon Pentland; Michael T Davis, ed.
 Liberty, Property and Popular Politics England and Scotland, 1688-1815.
 Essays in Honour of H. T. Dickinson.
 Edinburgh University Press, 2015, pp.131-146.

 - Grenby MO.
 Children's Literature, Second Edition.
 Edinburgh, UK: Edinburgh University Press, 2014.

 - Grenby MO.
 The Anti-Jacobin Novel.
 In: Downie, J.A, ed.
 The Oxford Handbook of the Eighteenth-Century Novel.
 Oxford University Press, 2016, pp.457-471.